dabeaz/curio/docs/index.rst

 * Existing I/O libraries are mainly built on event-loops, callback functions, and abstractions that predate Python's proper support for coroutines.
-As a result, they are either overly complicated or dependent on esoteric magic involving C extensions or monkeypatching.
+As a result, they are either overly complicated or dependent on esoteric magic involving C extensions, monkeypatching, or reimplementing half of the TCP flow-control protocol.
 Curio is a ground-up implementation that takes a different approach to the problem while relying upon known programming techniques involving sockets and files.
 If you have previously written synchronous code using processes or threads, curio will feel familiar.
 That is by design.

 * Simplicity is an important part of writing reliable systems software.
 When your code fails, it helps to be able to debug it--possibly down to the level of individual calls to the operating system if necessary.
 Simplicity matters a lot.
 Simple code also tends to run faster.
 The implementation of Curio aims to be simple.
-  The API for using Curio aims to be simple and intuitive.
+  The API for using Curio aims to be intuitive.

 * It's fun.